shahrajat/MusicRec/README.md

 - Google Play Services: 9.0.2
 - Android Kitat: 4.4

 In order to run the application locally, download the source code and import it in Android Studio.
-Then Compile and run it either in an emulator or export it as an APK to Android device.
+Then first Compile and run the middleware as shown in the [screenshot](http://shahrajat.com/img/musicrec-android-studio.png) either in an emulator or export it as an APK to Android device.
+Then run the app in a similar fashion.

+### Screenshots
+- Following screenshot shows android studio setup after cloning this repository: http://shahrajat.com/img/musicrec-android-studio.png

 ## Implemented Approach
 - Activity Recognition